dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 > We’re excited to announce that starting this month, advertisers both large and small can run campaigns on Instagram.
 In addition, ads are now available in more than 30 new countries—including Italy, Spain, Mexico, India and South Korea—and will be launching in markets around the world on Sept.
 30.

 September 30th 2015.
-Which means that FB Q4 Earnings releasing in January will be the first earnings release with IG ad revenue for a full quarter.
+Which means that [FB Q4 Earnings](http://investor.fb.com/releasedetail.cfm?ReleaseID=952040), released in January, will be the first earnings release with IG ad revenue for a full quarter.
 My, my are the stars aligning!
 Couple this with some napkin math on their estimates (**translation**: pure speculation), I was going in for the buy.

 ## Buying options for leverage right before earnings release